tomordonez/azureblog/posts/deploy-powerbi-model-azure-analysis-services.md

 date: '2023-02-23'
 ---

-I've been thinking about the software engineering patterns of Single Responsibility, Separation of Concerns, and Don't Repeat Yourself.
-How to apply these patterns to a BI workflow?
+Can we apply software engineering patterns like separation of concerns, single responsibility, and not repeating yourself to BI workflows?
+I know a data analyst can do many functions from managing databases, connecting to data sources, creating data models, and design reporting/visualization.
+However, as you can see in job descriptions, they often look for a data analyst unicorn.
+Can one person do all these things?
+Probably they could, but they might not want to.

+Narrowing down to separating data modeling from reporting design.
+This separation of responsibilities can be done with Azure Analysis Services.

 ## Separation of Concerns

 Can we separate responsibilities?
 For instance, one person creates the data models, and another one designs the reporting and visualization?
 If the data modeling is done in Power BI, how do you share data modeling management with others?
 How do you standardize the data modeling process for management, security, and scale?
 Is there a way to decouple data modeling out of Power BI?

-## Looking for a unicorn data analyst

-Reading Data Analyst job descriptions, I have seen that some companies want 4 people for the price of one.
-From experience, I know that job descriptions are unrealistic and often the product of Telephone game, where one person whispers to another in sequence, and the output isn't the same as the input.
-Or often hiring managers looking for the unicorn that doesn't exist.

-I recently read a job description looking for a data analyst that can be an on-prem system admin, a cloud architect, a data engineer, a database administrator, a data analyst, and a business analyst.

 ## Deploying a data model to Azure